 Go through the checklist mentioned below to ensure you have these seven basic things in your kit that you might need in times of emergency.

-- Survival Gear: A smarter way to deal with emergencies is to put these items in your survival kit.
-Like, a multi-function knife, sturdy rope for towing purpose, heavy duty gloves, water and gas shut-off wrench, plastic sheeting, manual can opener, moveable stove, some fuel and dust masks.
+A smarter way to deal with emergencies is to put these items in your survival kit.
+Like, a multi-function knife, sturdy rope for towing purpose, heavy duty gloves, water and gas shut-off wrench, plastic sheeting, manual can opener, movable stove, some fuel and dust masks.